 The program at the University of Utah is 1 of only 16 online BSW programs accredited by the Council on Social Work Education.

 Are you interested in working with children and families?
 If so, consider applying for the Child Welfare Title IV-E Career Path, a grant administered by the Utah State Division of Child and Family Services (DCFS) for students admitted to the University of Utah’s Bachelor of Social Work (BSW) Program.

-Interactive learning comes in a variety of ways.
+Interactive learning comes in a variety of ways:

-- Through group assignments, where you collaborate via email or a discussion forum to answer a problem set.
+- Group assignments, where you collaborate via email or a discussion forum to answer a problem set.

-- Through contributions to a discussion forum, where you directly respond to previous posts.
+- Contributions to a discussion forum, where you directly respond to previous posts.

-- Through “peer reviews,” where you review and comment upon assignments from other students.
+- Peer reviews, where you review and comment on assignments from other students.

-Our classes also offer multiple routes to stay connected and get help.
+Our classes also offer multiple routes to stay connected and get help:

-- Converse directly with the instructor via email.
+- Communicate directly with the instructor via email.

 - Participate in and guide online discussions.